 - You completed a driver's education course (eight hours in the classroom and six hours driving).

-- You are enrolled in school (not suspended or expelled), and you have satisfactory attendance.
+- You are enrolled in public or private school (not suspended or expelled) or are homeschooled, and you have satisfactory attendance.

 - You have practiced driving with a licensed individual listed on the Consent for Minor (SCDMV Form 447-CM) for at least 40 hours, including ten hours of night driving.